LiviaAniely/Solutions_HTML-CSS-JS/README.md

 # Solutions_Html-css-js
-This repository was made in order to organize my solutions for the assignments from html,css,js for web developers course(coursera)
+- This repository was made in order to organize my assignments solutions from **html,css,js for web developers course(coursera)**